-Further the Board also reviewed the performance of committees of the Board and that ofindividual Independent Directors at its meeting held on March 27 2017.
+Further the Board has also reviewed the performance of committees of the Board andthat of individual Independent Directors at its meeting held on March 14 2018.

 DIRECTORS' RESPONSIBILITY STATEMENT

-The disclosures under sub-section (3) of Section 134 of the Companies Act 2013 readwith Rule 8 (3) of the Companies (Accounts) Rules 2014 are furnished below:
+The disclosures under sub-section (3) of Section 134 of the Companies (Accounts) Rules2014 are furnished below:

-c) There were no significant and material orders passed by the regulators or courtsor tribunals impacting the going concern status and BankRss operations in future.
+c) There were no significant and material orders passed by the regulators or courts oftribunals impacting the going concern status and Bank's operations in future.

 EXTRACT OF THE ANNUAL RETURN

-Pursuant to Section 92(3) of the Companies Act 2013 read with Rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of the Annual Return ofthe Bank as on March 31 2017 is annexed (Annexure IV).
+Pursuant to Section 92(3) of the Companies Act 2013 read with Rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of the Annual Return ofthe Bank as on 31st March 2018 is annexed (Annexure III).

 NUMBER OF BOARD MEETINGS

-During the year under report the Board met 17 times and the details thereof areprovided in the report on Corporate Governance forming part of this report.
+During the year under report the Board met 17 times and the details thereof areprovided in the report on Corporate Governance.

 COMMITTEES OF THE BOARD

-The Bank has 12 Committees which were constituted to comply with the requirements ofrelevant provisions of the applicable laws and for operational efficiency.
-Details of themeetings of the Board and the Committees their composition terms of reference powersroles etc are furnished in the report on Corporate Governance forming part of this report.
+The Bank had 13 Committees which were constituted to comply with the requirements ofrelevant provisions of the applicable laws and for operational efficiency.
+Details of themeetings of the Board and the Committees their composition terms of reference powersroles etc are furnished in the report on Corporate Governance forming part of this report

-Your Bank is committed to follow the best practices of corporate governance to protectthe interests of all the stakeholders of the Bank viz. shareholders depositors and othercustomers employees and the society in general and maintain transparency at all levels.
-Adetailed report on corporate governance practices is given as Annexure III to this report.
+Your Bank is committed to follow the best practice of corporate governance to protectthe interest of all the stakeholders of the Bank viz. shareholders depositors and othercustomers employees and the society in general and maintain transparency at all levels.
+Adetailed report on corporate governance practices is given as Annexure II to this report.

 a.
 Statutory Auditors